Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ---

-## Cover care & washing
+## Mattress care & cover washing

 The mattress cover (outer zip-off layer) can be washed:

-- **Hand wash only**
+- **Cold machine wash**

 - Tumble drying can cause shrinkage, and the cover may not fit back on properly